tisimst/vatic/README.rst

 Microsoft Excel.
 Need to predict the likelihood that a business venture will be successful?
 Want to know how many assemblies will be scrapped?
 What are the chances you'll finish your project on time and within budget?
-These are the kinds of questions that can be answered because Vatic takes the guesswork out of decisions where you don't know precisely what will happen.
+These are the kinds of questions that can be answered because vatic takes the guesswork out of decisions where you don't know precisely what will happen.

 Who can use it?